NativeScript/firebase/packages/firebase-admob/README.md

 #### Listen to a banner ad lifecycle events

 The plugin enables you to listen to different ad lifecycle events, such as when an ad is loaded.
+Register the events handlers before calling the `load` method.

 ```ts
 const bannerView = event.object;